TimothyBlom/Assignment2/README.txt

 -Return a page of customers from the database.
 This should take in limit and offset as parameters and make use of the SQL keywords to get a subset of the customer data.
 The customer model from above should be reused. i.e. 10 customers starting at 50 (customers 50-60).

-Notes to self:
-Configure REST endpoints with Spring?

-We are to inplement the repository pattern for this assignment, what does that mean?

-Endpoint must be on a /api/ sub directory in the application structure, so "/" and "/search?term=foo" are for the thymeleaf pages and "/api/bar" is for the REST endpoint.
-Endpoints must be named with nouns, not verbs.

-You should create a class (model) for each data structure you intend to use.
-Do not return a formatted string/tuple.
-This is a minimum of: Customer, CustomerCountry, CustomerSpender, CustomerGenre.
-Place these classes in a Models Package inside your Data Access package